EdwinVW/dapr-hands-on/README.md

 - Publish / Subscribe
 - Secrets

-For the assignments, you will be using Dapr in stad-alone mode.
+For the assignments, you will be using Dapr in stand-alone mode.
 As a stretch goal, we added a last assignment that will ask you to run the Dapr application on Kubernetes.

 ## The domain